I Lost the Appeal. Should I File an Appellate Motion for Rehearing???

 What if the court does not issue a written opinion and instead issues a per curiam affirmance (known as a PCA) without opinion?
 In other words, how could the court overlook something if it doesn’t issue a written opinion?
 Generally, they cannot.
 In this instance, motions for rehearing “are [very] rare and are most often limited to occasions when a relevant decision of the Supreme Court or another District Court of Appeal is rendered after briefing and oral argument and not considered by the court.”

 Now, even more rare is a motion for rehearing en banc pursuant to Florida Rule of Appellate Procedure 9.331.
 “A party may move for an en banc rehearing [of all the district court of appeal’s judges in regular active service] solely on the grounds that the case or issue is of exceptional importance or that such consideration is necessary to maintain uniformity in the court’s decisions.”
 Fla.R.App.P.
 9.331(d)(1).

-Please contact David Adelstein at email@example.com or (954) 361-4720 if you have questions or would like more information regarding this article.
+Please feel free contact David Adelstein at firstname.lastname@example.org or (954) 361-4720 if you have questions or would like more information regarding this article.
 You can follow David Adelstein on Twitter @DavidAdelstein1.